CGCL-codes/AegonKV/README.md

 du -sh ./
 ```

-We use the above method to manually record the results of each evaluation and plot the graphs in the paper.
+You can also use the scripts under [Evaluation/analysis](Evaluation/analysis) to automatically get a summary of the data that reproduces the results of the paper.